Xanthoparmelia lineola: Description

 Xanthoparmelia lineola has a thallus that is tightly attached (adnate) on its rock substrate.
 Yellowish green in colour, it grows to 3–10 cm in diameter.
 The lobes are irregular in shape and measure 0.8–2 mm wide.
 Isidia and soredia are not present on the thallus.
 The medulla is white with a flat lower surface.
 The rhizines are pale, unbranched, and measure 0.2–0.4 mm long.
 The lichen has well-developed apothecia (2–5 in diameter) that sit on rudimentary stalks.
 The ascospores are 6–7 by 9–12 um.

 Xanthoparmelia lineola contains the compounds salazinic, consalazinic, constipatic, protoconstipatic, and usnic acids.

 Similar species

 Xanthoparmelia lineola is one of several morphologically similar species that contain salazinic acid and form a continuum based on the degree of agnation to the substrate.
-X. coloradoensis is loosely attached, X. wyomingica is even more loosely attached, while X. chlorochroa at maturity is not attached to a substate (a vagrant lichen).
+X. coloradoensis is loosely attached, X. wyomingica is even more loosely attached, while X. chlorochroa at maturity is not attached to a substrate (a vagrant lichen).